LGBT Britain eyes rights post-Brexit

 Campaigners worry about what will happen once Britain has left the union and is longer bound by the charter’s rules.

-“We are losing the only freestanding human rights protection to non-discrimination,” said Jonathan Cooper, a barrister at British law firm Doughty Street Chambers who specializes in EU equality rights issues.
+“We are losing the only freestanding human rights protection to non-discrimination,” said Jonathan Cooper, a barrister at British law firm Doughty Street Chambers who specialises in EU equality rights issues.

 “What is it about the Conservative government that says we are perfectly prepared to repeal the most comprehensive human rights protection?” he added.